snowdrop/istio-integration/README-ANSIBLE.md

 - The Ansible parameter `--ask-become-pass` is required in order to prompt you to give your root/sudo password as xhyve requires root access on your machine !

-- Deploy Istio distribution on your laptop.
-By default, that will be the latest istio release
+2. Deploy the Istio distribution on your laptop.
+By default, the latest istio [release](https://github.com/istio/istio/releases/) will be installed
 ```bash
 ansible-playbook ansible/main.yml --extra-vars="action=install-distro"
 ```
+You can change the version to be installed using the variable `istio.release_tag_name` defined under the file `ansible/etc/config.yaml`

-!!
-Remark: You must define the location of the folder where you will install istio distro using the `istio.dest` variable defined within the file `ansible/etc/config.yaml`
+!
+Remark: You must define the location of the folder where you will install istio distro using the `istio.dest` variable.

-- Install Istio on Openshift as the bookinginfo app
+3. Install Istio on Openshift as the bookinginfo app
 ```bash
 ansible-playbook ansible/main.yml --extra-vars="action=install-istio"
 ```

-- Open the different applications into your browser
+4. Open the different applications into your browser
 ```bash
 ansible-playbook ansible/main.yml --extra-vars="action=launch"
 ```